awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ## aws:domainJoin<a name="aws-domainJoin"></a>

-Join an Amazon EC2 instance to a domain\.
+Join an EC2 instance to a domain\.
 This plugin only runs on Windows Server operating systems\.
-For more information, see [AWS Systems Manager Documents](sysman-ssm-docs.md)\.
+For more information, see [AWS Systems Manager documents](sysman-ssm-docs.md)\.

 ### Syntax<a name="domainJoin-syntax"></a>